KallumJ/BitsSquaremapUtilities/README.md

 - Players adding and removing waypoints on the map from in game
 - Automatically saving and loading waypoints.
 - Ability to add custom icons to the map
-- Ability to add custom layers of icons to the map in differnt dimensions
+- Ability to add custom layers of icons to the map in different dimensions